A Study of the Safety and Effectiveness of Experimental Medicine Vamorolone in Boys With Duchenne Muscular Dystrophy (DMD)

 - Subject has evidence of symptomatic cardiomyopathy [Note: Asymptomatic cardiac abnormality on investigation would not be exclusionary];

-- Subject is currently being treated or has received previous treatment with oral glucocorticoids or other immunosuppressive agents [Notes: Past transient use of oral or inhaled glucocorticoids or other oral immunosuppressive agents for indication other than DMD for no longer than 3 months cumulative, with last use at least 3 months (or last use at least one month prior for inhaled glucocorticoids) prior to first dose of study medication, will be considered for eligibility on a case-by-case basis.
-Inhaled and/or topical glucocorticoids prescribed for an indication other than DMD are permitted if last use is at least 4 weeks prior to first dose of study medication or are administered at stable dose beginning at least 4 weeks prior to first dose of study medication, and are anticipated to be used at the stable dose regimen for the duration of the study];
+- Subject is currently being treated or has received previous treatment with oral glucocorticoids or other immunosuppressive agents [Notes: Past transient use of oral glucocorticoids or other oral immunosuppressive agents for no longer than 1 month cumulative, with last use at least 3 months prior to first dose of study medication, will be considered for eligibility on a case-by-case basis, unless discontinued for intolerance.
+Inhaled and/or topical glucocorticoids are permitted if last use is at least 4 weeks prior to first dose of study medication or if administered at stable dose beginning at least 4 weeks prior to first dose of study medication and anticipated to be used at the stable dose regimen for the duration of the study];

 - Subject has an allergy or hypersensitivity to the study medication or to any of its constituents;